-There are thousands of advertisers growing their business with Google Adwords so the issue is probably with your own Product, Pricing, and Promotion.
+There are thousands of advertisers growing their business with Google Ads so the issue is probably with your own Product, Pricing, and Promotion.

 Here are a few of the top reasons that your PPC campaign is not converting (in no particular order)